DEGREES

 Associate Professor of Scripture and Theology | Director of MA Biblical Studies (Ph.D., Cambridge University).

 James Prothro brings a background in Classical languages and training as a preacher to his study of the Bible.
 His lively interest in Greek linguistics and principles of Catholic interpretation influence his teaching and writing.
-He is the author of Both Judge and Justifier: Biblical Legal Language and the Act of Justifying in Paul (Mohr Siebeck, 2018) and The Apostle Paul and His Letters: An Introduction (Catholic University of America Press, 2021).
+He is the author of Both Judge and Justifier: Biblical Legal Language and the Act of Justifying in Paul (Mohr Siebeck, 2018), The Apostle Paul and His Letters: An Introduction (Catholic University of America Press, 2021), A Pauline Theology of Justification: Forgiveness Friendship, and Life in Christ (Cascade Books, 2023), and The Bible and Reconciliation: Confession, Repentance, and Restoration (Baker Academic, 2023).
 He has published in various academic journals, including, Catholic Biblical Quarterly, New Testament Studies, Journal for the Study of the New Testament, Nova et Vetera, and Journal of Theological Interpretation.
 He serves as Sub-editor (Koine Greek) for Religious Studies Review.

 Mark Giszczak

 A member of the first graduating class of the Augustine Institute, Mark Giszczak joined its faculty in 2010.
 He has a passion for Scripture and loves helping Catholics read, pray, and understand the Bible.
-He is the author of Wisdom of Solomon, Catholic Commentary on Sacred Scripture Series (Baker Academic, forthcoming), Bible Translation and the Making of the ESV Catholic Edition (Augustine Institute, 2022), and Light on the Dark Passages of Scripture (Our Sunday Visitor, 2015).
+He is the author of Wisdom of Solomon, Catholic Commentary on Sacred Scripture Series (Baker Academic, 2024), Bible Translation and the Making of the ESV Catholic Edition (Augustine Institute, 2022), and Light on the Dark Passages of Scripture (Our Sunday Visitor, 2015).
 His articles have appeared in the Journal for the Study of the Pseudepigrapha, Catholic Biblical Quarterly, the Journal for the Study of the Old Testament.
 Professor Giszczak also holds the Licentiate in Sacred Scripture from the Pontifical Biblical Commission.

 Michael Patrick Barber